morganthomas/winning-arguments/winning-arguments.md

 First, though, let's take stock of the degrees of freedom we have gathered into our epistemology so far.

+* It is not agreed what knowledge is.
+* It is not agreed whether humans have knowledge.
+* Instead of knowledge, we might settle for justified true belief, or mere true belief, or merely setting eyes on the truth.

 TODO

 ## Meaning